kithmina1999/worklenz-astro/src/content/blog/google-tasks-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [stackfield-alternative, infinity-alternative, paymo-alternative, airtable-alternative]
+related: [evernote-teams-self-hosted-alternative, habitica-self-hosted-alternative, ganttpro-self-hosted-alternative, asana-self-hosted-alternative]
 ---